udbhav-chugh/BackyardSale/README.md

 Debugging:
 Nullable data entries should not be present

+Check if user is logged in while requesting

 To do list:
 1) Web Scraping for facebook group posts
 2) Rating for items